Opvolger/Opvolger/starfiveVisionFive2/Ubuntu2410_outofthebox.md

 So we can now just flash Ubuntu 24.10 to an eMMC, use the custom flash-files (u-boot + opensbi).

+a lot of AMDGPU's worked on this setup:

+- ATI Radeon HD 5450 (Cedar PRO)
+- ATI Radeon HD 5850 (Cypress PRO)
+- AMD Radeon R9 290 (Hawaii PRO)
+- AMD Radeon R9 290X (Hawaii XT)

+not working:

+- AMD Radeon RX 6600 (Navi 23 XL)

+It is booting, it gives screenoutput (black) and then the system hangs completely

 ## Flash Ubuntu 24.10 to eMMC

 download from the [site](https://ubuntu.com/download/risc-v) the [image 24.10](https://cdimage.ubuntu.com/releases/24.10/release/ubuntu-24.10-preinstalled-server-riscv64+nezha.img.xz).